 1. You Applied it on a Sensitive or Broken Skin

-If you have a highly sensitive skin, it's important to know what kind of toner to use and when.
-Toner burns are usually caused by products that contain alcohol, which causes irritation when applied to sensitive skin.
-But alcohol itself is not a bad skincare ingredient but can cause pain if applied to sensitive skin.
+If you have a highly sensitive skin it's important to know what kind of toner to use and when.
+Sensitivity to toner is usually caused by products that contain alcohol, which causes irritation when applied to sensitive skin.

 If you experience this problem with any of your skincare products, try switching up the formula so that you're not using any ingredients that might be too strong for your skin type.